 An individual is qualified for membership if he or she is a baptized Chris tian and chrismated into the Orthodox Church;

-An Orthodox Christian may become a member of this parish by submit

-ting a written application to the Rector and the Parish Council.
+An Orthodox Christian may become a member of this Parish by submitting a pledge card to the Rector and the Parish Council.

-The voting membership of this parish shall consist of "members in good standing" 18 years of age or older.
+A Member of this Parish is eligible to vote if he or she is a "member in good standing" who is 18 years of age or older.

 A member is considered "in good standing" when:

-The member receives the sacraments of Confession and Holy Communion at least once each twelve-month period in this parish church;
+The member receives the sacraments of Holy Confession and Holy Communion at least once each twelve-month period in this Parish church;

 The member or family establishes and fulfills a financial pledged obligation to the church as provided in Article VI, unless waived by the Parish Council; and

-The member has belonged to the parish for a period of at least 30 days.
+The member has belonged to the Parish for a period of at least 30 days.

 Duties, rights, and privileges of members:

-It shall be the duty of each member to make an effort to attend church services regularly, to participate in the sacrament of Holy Communion at least once a year, to educate his children in the principles of the Orthodox Christian Faith.
+It shall be the duty of each member to make an effort to attend church services regularly, to participate in the sacrament of Holy Communion at least once a year, to educate his or her children in the principles of the Orthodox Christian Faith.

-All members ”in good standing" 18 years of age or older shall have the right to participate in parish meetings, the privilege to vote at all parish meetings, and the privilege to hold any elective or appointive office.
+All members “in good standing" 18 years of age or older shall have the right to participate in Parish meetings, the privilege to vote at all Parish meetings, and the privilege to hold any elective or appointive office.

-It shall also be the duty of each voting member to assist in all parish undertakings, to attend parish meetings, and to accept responsibility for management of parish affairs by means of elective or appointive office.
+It shall also be the duty of each voting member to assist in all Parish undertakings, to attend Parish meetings, and to accept responsibility for management of Parish affairs by means of elective or appointive office.

-Each voting member is obligated to keep informed of the financial needs of the parish, to participate in deliberation s regarding same, to ad vise and consent on financial decisions before the parish , and further to support financially to the best of his or her ability the financial commit ments of the parish determined through the said deliberations .
+Each voting member is obligated to keep informed of the financial needs of the Parish, to participate in deliberation s regarding same, to ad vise and consent on financial decisions before the Parish, and further to support financially to the best of his or her ability the financial commitments of the Parish determined through the said deliberations .

 ARTICLE VI